-When connected to the amplifier, the RBC-1 operates as follows: At full counter-clockwise rotation, the audio will mute completely.
+When connected to the amplifier, the RBC-1 operates as follows.
+At full counter-clockwise rotation, the audio of the selected channels will mute completely.
 At full clockwise rotation the level will be the same as if the RBC-1 was not connected at all.
 In other words, it operates strictly as a level attenuator.